The UK has an aging population, which means that the amount of pressure on hospitals and the care sector in general is increasing.

 A personal alarm is an ideal solution for people who live alone.
 For those in this situation, there is always a worry about what will happen should they have some sort of accident in the home.
 Even if they live with others, it can be difficult to get the help needed in an emergency situation.

 Statistics show that in the UK, falls are the most common cause of injury related deaths in people over the age of 75.
 A national audit released last year claimed that falls among older people was now the most common cause of major trauma seen in NHS hospitals.

 A pendant alarm gives older people a lifeline for situations such as this.
 If an incident takes place, such as a fall, he or she can press one button and help will be with them before they know it.
 Without a personal alarm there is a chance that they could be lying on the floor for hours, or even days, before somebody comes to visit.

 Even if it is never used, a personal alarm will give a psychological boost to the wearer.
 They will feel more confident and enjoy living in the comfort of their home, rather than being forced to go into a care home.

 Personal alarm systems tend to come in two parts.
-The first is the base unit, installed by connecting it to a power socket and telephone socket.
+The first is the base unit, installed by connecting it to the mains power and telephone socket.
 The base unit is the system’s hub and will be used by the Care Team to monitor and speak with alarm users.
 The best example of a personal alarm base unit is the Lifeline Vi Alarm.